wp-plugins/media-library-assistant/readme.txt

 = How can I use Categories, Tags and custom taxonomies to select images for display in my posts and pages? =

 The powerful `[mla_gallery]` shortcode supports almost all of the query flexibility provided by the WP_Query class.
-You can find [complete documentation](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation") in the Other Notes section.
+You can find complete documentation in the Settings/Media Library Assistant Documentation tab.

 = Can I use `[mla_gallery]` for attachments other than images? =

 Yes!
 The `[mla_gallery]` shortcode supports all MIME types when you add the post_mime_type parameter to your query.
 You can build a gallery of your PDF documents, plain text files and other attachments.
-You can mix images and other MIME types in the same gallery, too; check out [the documentation](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation").
+You can mix images and other MIME types in the same gallery, too.

 = Can I attach an image to more than one post or page? =